codecoffeefinance/codecoffeefinance.github.io/_posts/2019-02-23-the-essential-parts-of-markdown.md

 ---
 So you have just want to know some essential markdown you have use to create markdown documents.

+## Paragraph of text

+Just write a paragraph in plain text

 ## Markdown Headings

 # This is a level 1 header